SQream/pysqream/develop.md

      - SQreamd supports only one protocol version, a connector may support several.
      - SQreamd may raise an error if the text/binary flag is mismatched, a connector may be more forgiving.
      - etc.

+#### Protocol State Machine

  - Each side (SQreamd / connector) sends one message and waits for a response.
- - There is only one occasion where 2 messages are sent one after the other - the message before a binary data is sent to or from SQream (see Protocol state machine)
+ - There is only one occasion where 2 messages are sent one after the other - the message before a binary data is sent to or from SQream

  ### Data Column Structure